 Fluorescents and CFLs

 Dimmable bulbs are the most commonly encountered special case for LEDs.
-If you are going to use LEDs in a dimmer, make sure they are dimmable bulbs.
-A non-dimmable LED bulb will function in a dimmer, but often at the detriment of its lifespan and performance – non-dimmable LED bulbs are prone to flickering and can emit a high-pitched noise when used with dimmers.
+If you are going to use LEDs with a dimmer, make sure they are dimmable bulbs and you are using an LED compatible dimmer.
+A non-dimmable LED bulb may function with a dimmer, but often at the detriment of its lifespan and performance – non-dimmable LED bulbs are prone to flickering and can emit a high-pitched noise when used with dimmers.
 Take a look at these dimmable LEDs:

 2. Use bulbs effectively & efficiently